buildpacks/community/README.md

     - Zoom Meeting: (TBD)
 - Meeting 2 - Thursdays at XX:XX UTC
     - Zoom Meeting: (TBD)

+For the most up-to-date information regarding these meetings please see, and subscribe to, our [calendar](https://lists.cncf.io/g/cncf-buildpacks/calendar).

 #### History

 - The meeting is recorded and posted to YouTube on the [Cloud Native Buildpacks Channel](https://www.youtube.com/channel/UCzrRfXB0rQJUVpt-Q45PcuA).